-

 When you bind a policy, you assign it a priority.
 The priority determines the order in which the policies you define are evaluated.
 You can set the priority to any positive integer.

-To bind a Compression Policy by using the CLI
+To bind a compression policy by using the CLI

 At the command prompt, enter one of the following commands to bind a compression policy globally or to a specific virtual server: